joshfrench/om-wiki-fork/Om-Next-Overview.md

 ### Getting Started

-In order to get started, we'll just consider the two most common bits of query notation: keywords and joins.
+In order to get started, we'll just consider the two most common bits of query
+notation: keywords (props) and joins.
+The params are simply that: parameters you want to pass to the query.
+These can be static data, and can also be manipulated.
+But more on that later.

-### Keyword
+### Keyword (prop)

 The simplest item in the vector is just a keyword.
 More than one indicates you want a result for each: